brandynlucca/AcousticScattering.jl/docs/src/tutorials/bubble_resonance.md

 # [Finding a gas-bubble resonance](@id bubble-resonance-tutorial)

 Locate the strongest echo from a spherical gas inclusion, then resolve its peak with a narrower frequency sweep.
-The model treats both fluids as lossless; the finite resonance width comes from acoustic radiation.
+The model treats both fluids as lossless and the finite resonance width comes from acoustic radiation.

 ## Search, then zoom in